mit-cml/appinventor-sources/docs/components/media/speechrecognizer.md

 ### BeforeGettingText

-<div block-type = "component_event" component-selector = "SpeechRecognizer" event-selector = "BeforeGettingText" event-params = "" id = "speechrecognizer-beforegettingtext"></div>
+<div block-type = "component_event" component-selector = "SpeechRecognizer" event-selector = "BeforeGettingText" id = "speechrecognizer-beforegettingtext"></div>

 Simple event to raise when the \`SpeechRecognizer\` is invoked but before its activity is started.